 I was pretty disappointed by the iOS SDK (Rookie Developer + Objective-C + Manual Reference Counting = Disaster), so I suspended the native iOS development for a couple of years.
 In the meantime, I was experimenting with hybrid SDKs like Titanium, Adobe Air-ActionScript.

 When I came back (to native) at iOS 5, everything was different.
 In about a month I managed to build my first real app and upload it to the App Store.
 But what was changed(other than Automatic Reference Counting)?

 Answer: Open Source community for iOS development.
-ASIHTTPRequest for network request and SDWebImage for downloading and caching images helped me to built my first app.
+ASIHTTPRequest for network request and SDWebImage for downloading and caching images helped me to build my first app.

 Version Control and GitHub

-Most of the open source projects and libraries were hosted on Github.
-So I was using Github to download my libraries but since I was programming on my free time and having no experience in commercial environment, I couldn’t say the difference between Git and Github.
+Most of the open-source projects and libraries were hosted on Github.
+So I was using Github to download my libraries but since I was programming on my free time and having no experience in a commercial environment, I couldn’t say the difference between Git and Github.